August 20, 2013 / Gold-filled Info

 A: Hi Lynn, It shouldn't.
 The gold layer is thick enough that it compresses with the indentation, rather than exposing the metal as cutting it would.

 Q: Dear Erica, thank you for so much information.
 Greatly appreciated.
 I am also allergic to different metals and must wear at least 14kt gold.
-I am a beginner and purchased gold-filled wire to practice making fittings and jewelry as gifts.
+I am a beginner and purchased gold-filled wire to practice making items as gifts.
 What would be an appropriate gauge for stringing beads of 8mm & 10mm?
 Thank you. - Gail

 A: That's a personal choice.
 The weight of the beads, hole size, the overall shape of the finished piece...etc can play roles in it.
 I have never strung beads on gold-filled wire because it is such a hard, expensive material.
 It is perfect for wire wrapping and weaving, though.
 Have you thought of stringing wire instead?
 These types of wire produce a nice, draped look.

 Q: Hello Hilary!
-I am planning on metal stamping gold-filled blanks and creating jewelry out of it.
+I am planning on metal stamping gold-filled blanks.
 Do you think it is legal/ethical to stamp gold-filled and then market it as gold-filled?
 In essence, does stamping the gold-filled blank cause it to lose enough gold that it would no longer be considered gold-filled?
 Thank You, Whitney

 A: Hi Whitney, that's a great question!
 When you stamp gold-filled it compresses it instead of removing the gold-filled.
 You're not losing the gold in the process like you would if you were sanding it away.
 Hope that helps!